Go-Ride-Share/.github/sprint_2_worksheet.md

 I focused on the mobile UI this sprint and built out the UI for the messaging feature.
 Mobile users can now see other users' posts, contact other users, and send them messages directly, as well as see the conversation they've had/are having in a clean inbox.
 I don't have much experience using Flutter so I'm particularly proud of how this feature has turned out.

 ### Dhairya
+I focused on setting up Docker for creating local database containers that connects to our app for local testing and development, and configured a continuous deployment pipeline that pushes the latest image to Docker Hub on every `main` branch release.
+Additionally, I implemented a regression testing pipeline that runs for every `pull request` to `dev` and `main`, ensuring functional testing.

 ### Eddie